SRON-Earth/Balsa/Documentation/Manual.md

 ### Model Quality

-To test the predictive quality of a model, it is common to split the available training set into a proper training set and a *test set*.
+To test the predictive quality of a model, the available training set can be split into a proper training set and a *test set*.
 The training set is used to train the model, the test set is then used to determine the quality of the model.
-The predictions that the model makes on the points in the test set are called *out-of-bag* predictions.
+The predictions that the model makes on the points in the test set are called *out-of-bag* predictions (OOB).

 There are various metrics for the quality of the model.
 Arguably the simplest and most used metric is the *accuracy*, which is the number of correct predictions made by the model, divided by the total number of points for which a prediction was made.

+There are several other common metrics for binary classifiers:

+* The *precision* is the probability that the ground truth is positive ("true") when the classifier returns a positive label.
+* The *recall* is the probability that the classifier returns a positive label when the ground truth is positive.
+* The *specificity* is the probability that the classifier returns a negative label ("false") when the ground truth is negative.
+* The *Negative Predictive Value* or *NPV* is the probability that the ground truth is negative when the classifier returns a negative label.

+The *P4 metric* is calculated by taking the harmonic mean of the precision, recall, specificity, and NPV:

+	P4 = 4 / ( (1/p) + (1/r) + (1/s) + (1/n) ) )

 ### Resource Usage

 Any computer software uses scarce system resources during its use: storage space, system memory (RAM), and processor time (CPU time).
 Either one of these resources can become a practical bottleneck during training or classification when large datasets are used.
 As a result, a machine-learning solution can become unusably slow on a particular system.

-To evaluate the resource usage of a particular run of a particular program, the following metrics provide the most insight:
+The following metrics are useful to evaluate the resource usage of a particular run of a particular program:

 * Wall-clock Time: the total amount of time it takes to complete the run.
-* CPU Time: the total amount of time the program was active on a CPU, summed over all available CPUs.
+* Total CPU Time: the total amount of time the program was active on a CPU, summed over all available CPUs.
 * Peak Memory Usage: the largest amount of RAM the program used during its run.

-N.B. the relation between walll-clock time and CPU-time is of particular interest, because it gives some information about how effectively the program uses its available CPUs.
+N.B. the relation between walll-clock time and total CPU-time is of particular interest, because it gives some information about how effectively the program uses its available CPUs.
+If a program runs for 10 minutes (wall-clock time) on 8 cores, it can measure at most 80 minutes of total CPU time.
+If the total is less than that, not all cores could be kept busy for the full 10 minutes.

 Some care has to be taken when interpreting these metrics, however.
 As an example, consider a system has 10 separate cores, and various machine-learning programs that classify a large data set.
 Here are the metrics for these programs (times in minutes, memory in gigabytes):